rohanjaggi/qumo-data-insights-chat/README.md

 ### **Approach**

-The goal for this project was to make an AI chatbot which was not only able to provide valuable insights, but also create an easy-to-use user experience.
+The goal for this project was to make an AI chatbot which was not only able to provide valuable insights, but also offers a seamless and intuitive user experience.

-For this project, Vercel AI SDK was utilised, alongside Google Gemini.
-The frontend was developed using Tailwind CSS.
+To achieve this, Vercel AI SDK was utilised for efficient integration of AI functionalities and Google Gemini as the underlying model.
+The frontend was designed and implemented using Tailwind CSS, which allowed for rapid development of a responsive and visually appealing interface.
+Special emphasis was placed on making the chatbot's user experience as seamless and easy-to-use as possible, focusing on ensuring that the features were not just functional but also designed with the user in mind.

+The visual style of the chatbot was inspired by popular chat services such as ChatGPT and iMessage, known for their clean and minimalist user interfaces.
+These services were chosen as design references to provide users with a sense of familiarity, reducing the learning curve and enhancing usability.
+Familiar design elements, such as speech-bubble-styled messages, a clearly demarcated input area, and intuitive scrollable message threads, ensure that users can interact with the chatbot naturally and efficiently.

 ---